gitter-badger/angular-styleguide/README.md

   }
   ```

     Note: There are many naming options for directives, especially since they can be used in narrow or wide scopes.
 Choose one that makes the directive and its file name distinct and clear.
-Some examples are below, but see the [Naming](#naming) section for more recommendations.
+Some examples are below, but see the naming section for more recommendations.

 ### Manipulate DOM in a Directive
 ###### [Style [Y072](#style-y072)]